Doctor Advice Calls

 The doctors will endeavour to phone you back as soon as possible with in the next few hours, but please bear in mind the large volume of calls they may be handling, and so please be patient.

 To make a routine appointment, or if you have an URGENT medical problem, please telephone reception.
 Our receptionists will then ask you to outline your need to ensure that you see or speak to the right person.
-They may suggest a pharmacist, nurse, GP telephone appointment or a GP face to face appointment.
+They may suggest a pharmacist, nurse or a GP telephone appointment.
 There is a designated duty doctor available everyday to deal with emergencies.

 For our patients with long term conditions, we have appointments available with the Practice Nurse.